Seniors rolling dice.

 House rule 2: Make "traveling" a real trip

 Bunco prizes are common among players as they roll specific combinations.
 The exact numbers that must be rolled are determined by the host or players and can be anything separate from a Bunco.
 These could be a series of numbers that adds up to a special date, age, or just a streak.
 For example, rolling 5-5-5 in any round, or a three-of-a-kind of any non-Bunco trio.
+In addition to regular Buncos, players can also score mini Buncos, which are tracked separately and can add to the excitement of the game.

 1. When the lucky player rolls a three-dice match, they shout "Traveling!" and receive an object (traditionally a pair of fuzzy dice) or a bag or box of mystery loot.